 Use an SEO plugin

-This WordPress plugin is a must for SEO.
-While it’s by no means the be-all-and-end-all, it is one that should be in your SEO arsenal.
+A WordPress plugin such as Yeost, Rank Math or All-In-One-SEO is a must for SEO.
+Whichever plugin you use, it’s by no means the be-all-and-end-all but it is one that should be in your SEO arsenal.
 Once you’ve uploaded your blog, go through the errors to guide you.
 Remember, it’s only a guideline.

 2. Write attention-grabbing meta descriptions and SEO titles